 Working out how many electorates there should be

-To get the data needed for the boundary review, the Government Statistician worked out how many Māori and general electorates there should be for the 2020 and 2023 general elections.
+To get the data needed for the 2019/2020 boundary review, the Government Statistician worked out how many Māori and general electorates there should be for the 2020 and 2023 general elections.
 They also worked out the population quotas – how many people should be in each electorate.

 For the 2020 and 2023 elections, the number of:

-• Māori electorates remains unchanged at seven.
+• Māori electorates remained unchanged at seven.

-The population quotas in those electorates will be:
+The population quotas in those electorates was:

 • 65,458 people for South Island general electorates